opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyfunction:: cv2.checkRange(a[, quiet[, minVal[, maxVal]]]) -> retval, pos

-    :param src: Array to check.
+    :param a: Array to check.

     :param quiet: Flag indicating whether the functions quietly return false when the array elements are out of range or they throw an exception.